 Afraid not.
 Crossovers over in Japan generally aren’t Toho involved properties.
 They are, at best, given Toho’s blessing.
 Otherwise, Toho has no connections with those whatsoever.

 Why are the names and stats different?
 I see that Legendary Godzilla isn’t addressed as “Godzilla (MonsterVerse)” or how Monster X is 110 meters and 58,000 tons.
 What’s up with that?

 There are various reasons for the different naming, but most of it stems from the addition of a monster before Toho Kingdom updates with the official bios, with only prior-hand information to work off of.
-For the case of the MonsterVerse, Godzilla (Legendary) was added before this news came to light.
+In the case of the MonsterVerse, Godzilla (Legendary) was added before this news came to light.
 For all intents and purposes, what we have is what we’ll stick with.